razgarabedi/imagedropify/README.md

 # **Recommended Method: Using ACLs (Access Control Lists)**
 # Install ACLs if not present: sudo apt install acl
 # Give Node User rwx, and www-data rx to 'public/uploads' and everything created within it.
+# The -R flag applies recursively to existing files/dirs.
+# The -dR flag sets default ACLs for NEW files/dirs created within public/uploads.
+THIS IS CRUCIAL.
 sudo setfacl -R -m u:node_user:rwx public/uploads
 sudo setfacl -R -m u:www-data:rx public/uploads
 sudo setfacl -dR -m u:node_user:rwx public/uploads  # Default for new items by node_user
 sudo setfacl -dR -m u:www-data:rx public/uploads   # Default for new items (ensures www-data can read)

 # If ACLs are not used, you might need to add www-data to node_user's group
-# or manage permissions more manually, which can be complex.
+# or manage permissions more manually, which can be complex and error-prone.
+# Example (less recommended than ACLs):
-# e.g., sudo usermod -a -G node_user www-data
+# sudo usermod -a -G node_user www-data # Add www-data to node_user's group
-# Then:
 # sudo chmod -R 770 public/uploads # node_user rwx, group (incl www-data) rwx
 # sudo find public/uploads -type d -exec chmod g+s {} \; # Ensure new items inherit group

 # 5. Nginx traversal permissions for parent directories
 # Nginx (www-data) needs execute (x) permission to traverse the path to served files.
+# These commands ensure 'other' can traverse.
+If your server is more locked down,
+# you might need to use group permissions or ACLs on parent dirs too.
 sudo chmod o+x /var # Or the most specific parent directory Nginx needs to traverse before /var/www sudo chmod o+x /var/www # Allow 'other' to traverse /var/www sudo chmod o+x /var/www/imagedrop # Allow 'other' to traverse into app dir